Sports Medicine Staff

 Zoila Rivera joined the Sports Medicine Department full-time in September 2013 as an Intern Assistant Athletic Trainer with Tennessee track & field/cross country.
 A native of Orlando, Florida, Zoila earned a Bachelor's of Science in Athletic Training from the University of Central Florida in 2010 and a Masterís of Education from Florida State University in 2012.
 She also worked with Sports Specific Training & Rehabilitation at an orthopedic clinic in Orlando, FL.
 She is currently a member of the National Athletic Trainers' Association (NATA), the South Eastern Athletic Trainersí Association (SEATA), and the Athletic Trainers' Association of Florida (ATAF).

-Nick Bianco joined the Sports Medicine Department in May 2014 as an Intern Athletic Trainer with Tennessee football.
+Nick Bianco joined the Sports Medicine Department in May 2014 as an Intern Assistant Athletic Trainer with Tennessee football.
 A native of Staten Island, New York, Nick earned a Bachelor's of Science in Kinesiology from the University of Tennessee in 2012 and a Masterís of Science in Athletic Training from the University of Tennessee-Chattanooga in 2014.
-While in undergrad at UT, he spent three seasons as an athletic training student assistant with Tennessee football.
+He spent the summer of 2015 with the Chicago Cubs organization at the class-AA Tennessee Smokies.
+While in undergrad at UT, Nick spent three seasons as an athletic training student assistant with Tennessee football.
 He is currently a member of the National Athletic Trainers' Association (NATA), the Southeast Athletic Trainersí Association (SEATA), and the Tennessee Athletic Trainers' Society (TATS).

 Whitney Harmeson joined the Sports Medicine Department in May 2014 as a Graduate Assistant Athletic Trainer for Volleyball.
 A native of Union City, Ohio, Whitney received her Bachelor's of Science in Athletic Training from the Ohio State University in May 2013.
 She was an Intern Athletic Trainer at the United States Naval Academy from 2013-2014 with Men's Lacrosse and Football.
 Whitney is pursuing a Master's of Science in Therapeutic Recreation and plans to graduate in 2016.
 She is currently a member of the National Athletic Trainers Association (NATA), Great Lakes Athletic Trainers Association (GLATA) and Ohio Athletic Trainers Association (OATA).